-- 1. Let S be this value. - 2.
-If Type(S) is not Object, then throw a TypeError exception. - 3.
-If S does not have a [[SetData]] internal data property throw a TypeError exception. - 4.
-If S's [[SetData]] internal data property is undefined, then throw a TypeError exception. - 5.
-Repeat for each Record {[[key]], [[value]]} p that is an element of entries, - a.
-Replace the element of entries whose value is e with an element whose value is empty. - 6.
-Return undefined.
+- 1. Let S be this value. - 2. - 3. - If Type(S) is not Object, then throw a TypeError exception.
+If S does not have a [[SetData]] internal data property throw a TypeError exception.
+If S's [[SetData]] internal data property is undefined, then throw a TypeError exception.
+4. - Let entries be the List that is the value of S's [[SetData]] internal data property.
+5. - 6.
+Repeat for each e that is an element of entries, - a.
+Replace the element of entries whose value is e with an element whose value is empty.
+7. Return undefined.